worktheclock/replit.github.io/repls/packages.md

 }
 ```

 Note that all the packages are being installed with their latest version.
-You can replace
-"latest" with a specific version number to install that version, or precede it with a carat
-`^` to indicate "this version or newer".
+Alternatively, you can replace "latest" with a specific version number to install that version, or precede it with a carat `^` to indicate "this version or newer".
 For example:

 ```json
   "dependencies": {